The Complete Guide to Stainless Steel Cookware: Benefits, Maintenance, and Selection Tips

 1. Construction: Look for cookware with a multi-ply or clad construction, which includes layers of aluminum or copper sandwiched between stainless steel.
 This enhances heat conductivity and ensures even cooking.

-2. Grade: High-quality stainless steel cookware is typically made from 18/10 stainless steel, which contains 18% chromium and 10% nickel.
+2. Grade: High-quality stainless guide to steel cookware is typically made from 18/10 stainless steel, which contains 18% chromium and 10% nickel.
 This composition provides excellent resistance to rust and corrosion and a polished finish.

 3. Weight: While heavier cookware indicates better quality and durability, ensure the weight is manageable for your cooking style and handling preferences.